 Why is my omelet rubbery?

-If your omelet is rubbery it is because you overcooked the eggs.
+If your omelet is dry and rubbery it is because you overcooked the eggs.

 To avoid a rubbery tasting omelet, follow these rules: